matteofigus/katacoda_scenarios/aws-cloudformation-tools/step2.md

 ## Step 3: Create a new template

 Let's create a simple template for a Bucket and an Instance.

+`cfn-skeleton Bucket EC2::Instance`{{execute}}

-Note the `b` parameter for creating the bare minimum configuration.
+Well, that's a lot of stuff!
+You can use the `-b` parameter for creating the bare minimum configuration:

 `cfn-skeleton -b Bucket EC2::Instance`{{execute}}

-If we need IAM, we can also use the `i` parameter

-`cfn-skeleton -b -i Bucket EC2::Instance`{{execute}}

 ## Conclusion